We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 • Build credit history: Helps establish a credit score early.

-• Lower approval requirements: Easier to qualify for than standard cards.
+• Easier approval requirements: Easier to qualify for than standard cards.

 • Learn financial responsibility: Practical experience in managing credit.